understanding-the-connected-home/book/who_controls_the_home.md

 We believe that residents should be in control of their domestic lives.
 As a rule of thumb, no company or other entity should unilaterally be in a position to shut down services in the home.
 Nor should companies be able to sweepingly change terms and services, like they currently do on our personal computing environments. *The iTunes Terms of Services just changed.*

-We need to ask ourselves: **Who controls—or should be able to control—access to and within a home?** Is it going to be the resident, landlord, owner, renter?
+We need to ask ourselves: Who controls—or should be able to control—access to and within a home?
+Is it going to be the resident, landlord, owner, renter?
 An insurance, bank, or Airbnb?
 What are the kind of legal frameworks that can ensure that residents are in charge of their home?

-**The home is a space that needs special protections.**
+The home is a space that needs special protections.

 [^1]: See Cory Doctorow's summary of the study: [boingboing.net/2016/05/13/clicking-buy-now-doesnt.html](http://boingboing.net/2016/05/13/clicking-buy-now-doesnt.html)
 [^2]: Perzanowski, Aaron and Hoofnagle, Chris Jay, What We Buy When We 'Buy Now' (May 13, 2016).
 165 University of Pennsylvania Law Review (2017), Forthcoming.
-Available at SSRN: [http://ssrn.com/abstract=2778072](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2778072)
+Available at SSRN: [ssrn.com/abstract=2778072](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2778072)
 [^3]: See Super User on Wikipedia: [wikipedia.org/wiki/Superuser](https://en.wikipedia.org/wiki/Superuser)
 [^4]: We have already seen cases where leased cars won't start  if the lease payments are overdue—a truly malicious, out of proportion invasion of privacy and basic rights: [boingboing.net/2014/09/25/class-war-meets-the-war-on-gen.html](https://boingboing.net/2014/09/25/class-war-meets-the-war-on-gen.html)